Regulations governing the EMI license in Lithuania

 licence

-A PI licence in Lithuania allows the company to provide payment services without issuing electronic money.
-This route may fit models focused on payment processing, merchant acquiring, account services, money remittance, payment initiation or account information services, where stored-value or e-money issuance is not required.
+A Payment Institution (PI) Lithuania fintech license allows the company to provide payment services without issuing electronic money.
+This route may fit models focused on payment processing, merchant acquiring, account services, money remittance, payment initiation, or account information services, where stored-value or e-money issuance is not required.

 Capital Requirements